 2. Weekly documentation audits from randomly selected patient’s files will show documentation deficiencies, dental diagnostic errors preventing and reducing the practice’s liability risk.
 This initiative will establish a constant reminder of accountability to required documentation practices, and community standards of dental practices.

 3. Deficiencies will be addressed individually and in a professional manner–privately and with a dental professional and/or administrator professional’s presence–addressing issues with sensibility and tact, to explain required community standards of practice, and the sensibility of the practice’s liability exposure due to a multi-specialty dental practice.

 - TO BE DISCUSSED BASED ON THE SCOPE OF SERVICES REQUESTED

-- CONDITIONS: HEALTH MANAGEMENT SOLUTIONS expects a respectful professional and ethical behavior from the dental staff towards any and all of HMS’s officers, employees and subcontractors.
+- CONDITIONS: HEALTH MANAGEMENT SOLUTIONS expects a respectful professional and ethical behavior from the dental staff towards all of HMS’s officers, employees, and subcontractors.
 Likewise, we expect complete compliance from clients with all Local, State and Federal Regulatory requirements, after they have been brought to their attention.
 Failure to do this, will terminate our business relationship and contractual agreements effective immediately.

 - A written service agreement is required

 8:30 AM - 5:00 PM